Resources and Documents

 4.2.1 Electronic Team Check

-This involves running a player’s Battle Team through the Battle Stadium check.
+This involves running a competitor’s Battle Team through the Battle Stadium check.
 To do this, follow the below steps.

 Enter Battle Stadium and begin to set up a Casual Battle.
 When prompted to choose a Battle Team, select the team being used in the tournament for the battle.